Simply Perfect Chocolate Sugar Cookies

 If you want to read more about how to make the most perfect roll out, cut out, butter/sugar cookies for decorating, check out this post I wrote last year.
 Also there’s a really great vanilla cookie recipe there.

-I hope you enjoy making these cookies with your loved ones!
+I hope you enjoy making these chocolate sugar cookies with your loved ones!
 I was intimidated by roll out/cut out/butter/sugar/decorated cookies, for the longest time, until I figured out this method for making it all much more manageable.

 PS- If you are looking to stock your recipe box with some really stellar basic recipes, you came to the right place!
 I’ve been baking for, ahem, 20-some odd years, cough-cough, so I’ve played with lots of recipes.
 Check out these other recipes from my “Simply Perfect” series: